| | | |

 In February's garden, where frosty whispers play,

-Snowflakes dance on tiptoes, in the early break of day.
+Snowflakes dance at dawn, in the early day.

-Under a sky so gray, with winter's blanket loud.
+Under a gray sky, with winter's blanket loud.

-Children laugh and tumble, in snow so deep and grand,
+Children laugh, tumble, snow so deep and grand,

-For in this chilly month, where cold winds might blow,
+In this chilly month, where cold winds blow,

 Kids are building a snowman